starlingx-staging/stx-packaging/README.md

 This gives the freedom to developers to host their own forks of Starling X git repositories repos to work.
-This gives flexibility for developers in the meantime that the gerrir review is approved.
-Originally the repos file should point to the oficial starling x gerrit repositories.
+This gives flexibility for developers in the meantime that the Gerrit review is approved.
+Originally the repos file should point to the official starling x Gerrit repositories.

 ```
 $ cat repos